 • Lab-tested solutions

-• Fabric-specific techniques
+• Fabric-specific methods

-• Controlled temperature equipment
+• Controlled temperature methods

 • Industrial-strength extraction systems